zoeskan/MCB185/unit8-data.md

 Let's explore regular expressions in the context of PROSITE patterns.
 Start a program `81prosite.py` and start stepping through E.coli proteins (in MCB185/data of course).
-Print the names of any sequences matching the PROSITE pattern D-K-T-G-T. This is easily solved by dropping the dashes and searing with `in`.
+Print the names of any sequences matching the PROSITE pattern "D-K-T-G-T".
+This is easily solved by dropping the dashes and searching with `in`.

 ```